NikolasVellnow/bachelor_scripts/unmapped_reads_analysis.md

 ## Setup miniconda environments

-## Look at file sizes and raw data more generally
+## Look at file sizes and raw data in general

 ### Count number of reads in bam files
 I counted the number of reads in the bam files with the shell-script `num_reads_bams.sh`: